Intellectual Property Regulations - 2024/25

 4.4.1 Disclosure

-Originators who create IP which appears to be capable of commercial exploitation and which might either covered by (i) the University's ownership claims or (ii) a third party’s ownership claims, shall report its existence at the earliest opportunity to their Head of the School and to Research and Innovation Services via a Commercial Opportunity Disclosure Form (available from Research and Innovation Services).
+Originators who create IP which appears to be capable of commercial exploitation and which might either be covered by (i) the University's ownership claims or (ii) a third party’s ownership claims, shall report its existence at the earliest opportunity and always in advance of preparing any forms of application or publication of such IP to their Head of the School and to the University via a Commercial Opportunity Disclosure Form (CODF) (available from the IP team in Research and Innovation Services ).
+Originators shall also include in the CODF details of all Originators and any other contributors who might have supported the creation of the IP included in the CODF.

 4.4.2 Confidentiality requirements

 Unless otherwise agreed with the University, the Originator shall observe strict confidence in relation to such IP in order not to jeopardise the validity of any form of protection which might be sought.
-The need for prompt academic publication shall be weighed carefully in any decision about protecting the IP and unnecessary delay in publication should be avoided.
-Originators should be aware that publication in academic journals, posters or conference presentations may inhibit the ability of the University to obtain IP protection.
+The need for academic publication shall be weighed carefully in any decision about protecting the IP and unnecessary delay in publication should be avoided.
+Originators should be aware that publication in academic journals, posters or conference presentations may inhibit the ability of the University to obtain IP protection, which may also affect the interests of such Originators.

 4.5 Interactions with External Organisations

-4.5.1 Prior to the disclosure of confidential University IP to any third party the individual undertaking the disclosure should check that there is an appropriate agreement in place.
+4.5.1 Prior to the disclosure of confidential University IP to any third party the individual undertaking the disclosure should check that there are appropriate confidentiality restrictions in place.
 Appropriate agreements relating to confidentiality and IP can be obtained from Research and Innovation Services.

-4.5.2 Before releasing any University IP to a third party to which a member of staff is connected either through having a position such as director or trustee, a contract of employment, a consultancy agreement or any form of financial remuneration they will first notify Research and innovation Services.
-Any such transfer of University IP should be on a fully commercial arm's length basis.
+4.5.2 Before releasing any University IP to a third party to which a member of staff is connected either through having a position such as director or trustee, a contract of employment, a consultancy agreement or any form of financial remuneration they will first notify Research and Innovation Services.
+Any such transfer of University IP should be on an arm's length basis.

 4.5.3 It is the responsibility of all staff to abide by any agreements between the University and third parties.
 Should there be any breach of any agreement by a member of staff the third party may be entitled to seek financial and other compensation.